inroutephp/inroute/README.md

     @route METHOD /path

-Where METHOD is the desired http method (currently each route can only use one http method) and path is the route path.
+Where METHOD is the desired HTTP-method and path is the route path.
 You can add route parameters like this

     @route GET /path/{:name}

+Route multiple HTTP-methods to the same controller by listing methods separated by commas (but without spaces!).

+    @route POST,PUT /path/{:name}

 And acces the parameter from the generated route object